Vajirañāṇasaṃvara: Later life

 By the late 1990s, the Patriarch's health was in serious decline.
 In early 1999, he stopped attending meetings of the Sangha Council.
 His attendant and advisors and the other members of the council increasingly managed the day-to-day workings of the Thai Sangha without direct leadership from Somdet Nyanasamvara.
 By 2003, it was clear that the 90-year-old Sangharaja was unable to effectively fill the position to which he had been appointed.
-The government felt obliged to act, and appointed a committee of senior monks (selected by monastic rank, not age) to act on behalf of the Sangharaja.
+The government appointed a committee of senior monks (selected by monastic rank, not age) to act on behalf of the Sangharaja.
 The move received widespread support; a poll conducted among Thai monks found that more than 70% supported the appointment of a representative for the Supreme Patriarch.
 Given the challenges facing the Thai Sangha, the appointment of the representative council seemed like an excellent move.
-Since the committee had the power to act on behalf of the patriarch, they had the opportunity to take up issues that may have been neglected during the absence of the Sangha Council's senior-most member.
+As the committee had the power to act on behalf of the patriarch, they had the opportunity to take up issues that may have been neglected during the absence of the Sangha Council's senior-most member.
 However, the appointment of a committee to represent the Supreme Patriarch was not without some controversy.
 Monks close to Somdet Nyanasamvara's camp protested the move as a violation of Thailand's Sangha Act.
 Government officials countered that these individuals, fearing a loss of prestige or influence if the aging Patriarch was circumvented, were putting their own interests ahead of those of the Sangha.
-The controversy was further convoluted by lingering debates over the appointment of a second Sangharaja – one for the Dhammayutt Order, and one for the Mahanikaya Order.
-Some saw the appointment of the committee as an attempt to surreptitiously pave the way for a second patriarch, suspicions the government was quick to dismiss.